-- Can I Splice mats together?
+- Can I splice mats together?

 Yes!
-At least we can say that about the systems we sell, since they have all passed more safety tests than any of our competitors: UL, ETL and CSA certifications, Robinson Floor Test (for durability) and rated by The Tile Council of North America (for SunTouch) all attest to the safety of our products.
-All our Thermostats have been safety certified by independent testing agencies and all include GFCI protection BUILT-IN for shock protection.
-And, unlike some of our competitors, the products we sell have NEVER had a safety recall for our electric floor heating products. [return to top]
+At least, we can attest to the safety of the systems we sell at Warm Your Floor, since they have all passed more safety tests than any of our competitors’ products.
+Our systems have UL, ETL and CSA certifications, have passed the Robinson Floor Test (for durability), and our SunTouch products are rated by the Tile Council of North America.
+All our thermostats have been safety certified by independent testing agencies, and all include built-in GFCI shock protection.
+And, unlike some of our competitors, our electric floor heating products have never had a safety recall. [return to top]

-All of our indoor systems carry at least a 25 Year warranty and are backed by successful, reputable manufacturers that have been in the floor heating business for over 20 years.
-Because the brands we sell are made with superior wire construction and encased in mortar during installation, they have a very long life expectancy! [return to top]How much electricity does electric floor heating use?
+All of our indoor systems carry at least a 25-year manufacturer’s warranty and are backed by successful, reputable manufacturers that have been in the floor heating business for over 20 years.
+Because the brands we sell are made with superior wire construction and are encased in mortar during installation, our systems have a very long life expectancy! [return to top]

-Not very much, and our Programmable Thermostats have energy star ratings for the greatest efficiency.
-All of our mat systems operate at 12 watts per Sq Ft, so 20 Sq Ft only requires 240 watts, the same as a few light bulbs.
-Our uniform wire spacing optimizes the heat output and saves a lot of energy over a 15 watt system.
-A typical installation in a 60 sq ft bathroom typically costs 10 to 20 cents per day depending on how much the electric company charges in your area.
-See our Energy use calculator for specifics. [return to top]What are the Voltage and Amperage requirements for floor heating?
+Not very much, and our programmable thermostats have Energy Star ratings for the greatest efficiency.
+All of our mat systems operate at 12 watts per square foot, so 20 square feet requires only 240 watts, the same as a few light bulbs.
+Our uniform wire spacing optimizes the heat output and saves a lot of energy over a 15-watt system.
+A typical installation in a 60 square foot bathroom typically costs 10 to 20 cents per day depending on how much the electric company charges in your area.
+See our energy use calculator for specifics. [return to top]

-Both 110/120 & 220/240 systems are available.
-Mats are 12 watts per Sq Ft, which means you can control up to 150 Sq Ft of floor warming at 120v (and twice that (300 SF) for 240v) per circuit.
-Each circuit has a 15 amp maximum, and 1 thermostat control is required per 15 amp circuit.
-A dedicated circuit is recommended, but very small systems of 20 SF only require approx. 2 amps, so you may be able to add on to an existing circuit; a licensed electrician will know the answer for your project. [return to top]
+Both 110/120 and 220/240 systems are available.
+Mats are 12 watts per square foot, which means you can control up to 150 square feet of floor warming at 120v, and twice that (300 square feet) for 240v, per circuit.
+Each circuit has a 15 amp maximum, and one thermostat control is required per 15 amp circuit.
+A dedicated circuit is recommended, but very small systems of 20 square feet only require approximately 2 amps, so you may be able to add onto an existing circuit; a licensed electrician will know the answer for your project. [return to top]

 Yes, all of our systems are easy to install and safe to use.
 Some of our products are so easy to work with that even a weekend do-it-yourselfer can install them.
-Over 50% of electric radiant floor warming installations are done by First Time Installers.
-Or, your own contractor can easily manage installation with the help of the "how to" videos in our Knowledge Center and the complete, step-by-step installation instructions included with every product.
+Over 50% of electric radiant floor warming installations are done by first-time installers.
+Or your own contractor can easily manage installation with the help of the how-to videos in our Knowledge Center and the complete, step-by-step installation instructions included with every product.
 Either way, we are here to answer any questions or provide installation tips—both for you and your contractor. [return to top]

 Virtually any floor covering can be heated by our systems.
-While tile and stone floors are the most common heated floors, you can also heat hardwood floors (glued or floated), Laminates, Vinyl or linoleum, Bamboo, Cork, even carpet.
+While tile and stone floors are the most commonly heated floors, you can also heat hardwood floors (glued or floated), laminates, vinyl or linoleum, bamboo, cork, even carpet.
 Concrete floors can also be heated by placing one system within the new concrete pour.
-Be sure to read the installation instructions for specifics of how to properly install floor heat for your particular application and floor covering, or call us toll free and we’ll answer all your radiant floor heating questions! [return to top]
+Be sure to read the installation instructions for specifics of how to properly install floor heat for your particular application and floor covering, or call us toll-free and we’ll answer all your radiant floor heating questions! [return to top]

 In most cases, the heat output of our products is sufficient to heat your floor relatively quickly, and our programmable thermostats are “smart,” which means they can help compensate for the start-up time and regulate your energy usage.
 However, if you are installing over a slab, you might consider installing cork insulation to help combat your floor's heat loss and lower the start-up time for your warm floor.

 Concrete slab subfloors absorb part of the heat generated by the floor warming system so less heat is transferred to the flooring.
 Heat always moves toward colder surfaces, so it goes both up and down when the floor warming system is in direct contact with a slab.
-Adding a simple layer of cork between the slab and floor heating provides a "thermal break" slowing the flow of heat into the slab and allowing more heat transfer into the flooring itself.
-Installing insulation on top of slab translates into faster response times and less energy used: a wise investment.
+Adding a simple layer of cork between the slab and floor heating provides a "thermal break," slowing the flow of heat into the slab and allowing more heat transfer into the flooring itself.
+Installing insulation on top of the slab translates into faster response times and less energy used: a wise investment.
 Our cork insulation is engineered, tested and approved for use under all types of flooring.

-There are a few other insulation materials available, but Cork is our favorite because it is a natural product and a renewable resource, unlike other insulating products.
-And you can buy this specially engineered cork insulation directly from us. [return to top]Why do you offer more than one floor warming system?
+There are a few other insulation materials available, but cork is our favorite because it is a natural product and a renewable resource, unlike other insulating products.
+You can buy this specially engineered cork insulation directly from us. [return to top]

-We have been selling electric radiant floor heating since 2000, and in all our time working with his technology, we have found that no single manufacturer offers a complete solution for every project.
+We have been selling electric radiant floor heating since 2000, and in all our time working with this technology, we have found that no single manufacturer offers a complete solution for every project.
 We've researched a number of radiant floor heating products available on the market and have chosen to carry only the highest quality products from the top manufacturers.
 There are cheaper radiant heat floor warming products on the market, but we won’t sell them.

 Absolutely.
-Warm Your Floor has the largest inventory of floor warming products in the U.S. in stock and ready for immediate delivery.
+Warm Your Floor has the largest inventory of floor warming products in the US, in stock and ready for immediate delivery.
 That means your project won't meet costly delays waiting for product to arrive.
-Send us your room layout, and we'll recommend, design and quote a floor-warming system specifically for you. [return to top]Can I cut the floor heating wire shorter?
+Send us your room layout, and we'll recommend, design and quote a floor warming system specifically for you. [return to top]

 No. Never.
-This will alter the properties of the wire, causing it to heat incorrectly and possibly lowering the lifespan of the product.
+This will alter the properties of the wire, causing it to heat incorrectly and possibly lowering the life span of the product.
 You may cut the mesh on the SunTouch mats, but never the heating element.
 You may also shorten the cold lead or the thermostat sensor wire, but DO NOT shorten the heating wire.
-If you cut the wire by mistake, we do have special Wire Repair Kits that can be used to restore your mat to proper working order. [return to top]Can I Splice mats together?
+If you cut the wire by mistake, we do have special wire repair kits that can be used to restore your mat to proper working order. [return to top]